86Box/docs/hardware/ideterqua.rst

 7. Select *Basic configuration 4* in the *Settings based on* box.
 8. Change the resource settings to match the :ref:`table above <hardware/ideterqua:System resources>`.
 The first *Input/Output Range* range corresponds to the **main** I/O port, the second one corresponds to the **status** I/O port, and *Interrupt Request* corresponds to the IRQ.

-   * The status I/O port range is off by 6 units.
+   * The status I/O port range is off by 6.
 Select 0368 for the tertiary channel or 03E8 for the quaternary channel.
-   * The image below shows an example configuration for the tertiary channel.
+   * The screenshot below shows an example configuration for the tertiary channel.

 9. If both the tertiary and quaternary channels are enabled, repeat the steps above to add the other channel.